steve-chavez/postgrest-sessions-example/app.sql.md

 ## App

 The `app` schema will contain the current state and business logic of the application.
-We will define the API in a separate `api` schema later.
+We will define our API in a separate `api` schema later and isolate all PostgREST specific parts there.

 ```sql
 \echo 'Creating the app schema...'